CIS-UH/semester-project-Mjkhan9/README.md

 Date: 09/11/25

 Overview
-This project is the first step of a semester-long assignment.
-The purpose is to build a simple tool for managing a basic investment portfolio.
-Homework 1 focuses on the ability to add stock positions and produce a summary that is easy to read.
-The goal is to provide a foundation that can be extended in later homework with bonds, reports, and pricing.
-The project was created to give students a chance to learn simple portfolio tracking concepts without the complexity of professional financial software.
+This project is the first step in a semester-long assignment.
+The objective is to develop a straightforward tool for tracking a small investment portfolio.
+This phase, Homework 1, focuses on adding stock positions and printing a summary.
+Future assignments will include bonds, a text report, and basic pricing features.

 Files Included
-The document docs/SRS.MD contains the Software Requirements Specification.
-It explains the purpose, scope, requirements, and one use case for Homework 1.
-The file src/portfolio.py contains the Python code that can add a stock and return a summary.
-The file weekly logs/Week 01.md contains my notes describing what I planned, what I delivered, what issues I faced, and what I will do next.
+- The file docs/SRS.md contains the Software Requirements Specification.
+- The file src/portfolio.py contains the Python code.
+- The files weekly_logs/Week-01.md and weekly_logs/Week-02.md contain weekly notes and planning updates.

 How to Run
-First, confirm that Python 3 is installed on the computer.
-Open a terminal in the project folder.
-Run the command python3 src/portfolio.py.
-The program will print a dictionary summary showing the total number of items, the number of stock positions, and the positions themselves.
-In Homework 1 the demo uses the tickers AAPL and MSFT.
+Ensure that Python 3 is installed.
+Open a terminal in the project folder and run the command `python3 src/portfolio.py`.
+The program will print a dictionary summary with totals and then display a plain text report.

 What I Completed
-I created the repository and organized the folders into 'docs', 'src', and 'weekly logs'.
-I wrote the first version of the SRS with a goal, functional requirements, non-functional requirements, and a use case.
-I created the Python file that includes the add_stock function and the make_summary function.
-I ran the program with two example tickers and confirmed that the output matched expectations.
+I set up the repository folders: docs, src, and weekly_logs.
+I wrote the Software Requirements Specification (SRS).
+I implemented the functionality to add stocks and generate a summary.
+I tested the program with AAPL and MSFT stocks and confirmed that the output is correct.

-Next Steps
-I will expand the program to add support for bonds with a ticker, quantity, par value, and coupon rate.
-I will add a plain-text portfolio report that lists all positions in a simple format.
-I will expand the SRS to include more requirements and acceptance criteria.
-I will continue to update the weekly logs to document progress.